 Given the extensive – and largely positive – media coverage these banks receive in Singapore, some candidates come into interviews wrongly assuming they already know enough about their strengths and weaknesses.
 “Do more homework.
 The local banks are dominant and highly visible here, but how much do you know about their strategies and nuanced differences?” says a banker-turned bank HR professional in Singapore.

 “The smaller regional coverage of the Singaporean banks does not equate to less work to be done,” says Vicky Wee, an associate director at LMA Recruitment in Singapore.
 “Candidates moving from foreign banks should be mentally prepared to cover more ground in terms of work scope than they used to in a larger team.
 And there’s the possibility of having to work with more manual processes.

 DBS, OCBC and UOB are rapidly expanding their reach across Asia.
-As we reported yesterday, for example, OCBC is hiring relationship managers in China.
+As we reported in 2019, for example, OCBC is hiring relationship managers in China.
 “They’re identifying people who will eventually be mobile within the region,” says Gary Lai, managing director at recruiters Charterhouse Partnership.
 “During interviews you should say that you’ll be mobile should the bank require you to be posted overseas.
 However, don’t come across as looking for an immediate foreign posting if the job you’re interviewing for is currently based in Singapore.”

 Go direct if you’re junior

 Singapore banks use agency recruiters at a junior level even less than global banks do, so if you’re an analyst or associate, you should apply directly to the bank or get referred.
 “These days each local bank has a sizeable team focused purely on hiring, particularly for AVP positions and below,” says Lim Chai Leng, director of banking at recruiters Randstad in Singapore.